contao/docs-archive/api/extensions/hooks/postLogout.md

 # postLogout

-The `postLogout` hook is triggered after a user has logged out from the front end.
+The `postLogout` hook is triggered after a user has logged out from the back end or front end.
 It passes the user object as argument and does not expect a return value.

 > **Tag** Available from version 2.4.3.

 ## Parameters

-1. *FrontendUser* `$objUser`
+1. *User* `$user`

-    The front end user (object) which has been logged out.
+    The back end or front end user (object) which has been logged out.

 ## Example